Conserving Community Character

 Unlike other cities, L.A. can more easily build up, since plenty of surface parking lots and non-historic low-scaled commercial strip developments can accommodate larger and taller buildings.

-The key to preserving community character amid more density is to ensure compatibility between the old and the new.
+Nevertheless, the key to preserving community character amid more density is to ensure compatibility between the old and the new.

 This page outlines key issues shaping our neighborhoods today and, perhaps more importantly, presents the tools you can use to advocate for thoughtful growth in your community.